 “Start-ups are producing so much data that hiring has increased dramatically for data scientists.
-Salaries are on the rise for data scientists who are able to work closely with developers to provide value to end users.” - Benjamin Christian, Vice President (Product, Data & Design).
+Salaries are on the rise for data scientists who are able to work closely with developers to provide value to end users.” - Anna Meyer, Senior Consultant (Data & Design).

 The role of big data

 The role of a data scientist is becoming more pivotal to even traditional organizations who didn’t previously invest much of their budgets in technology positions.
 Big data is changing the way old-school organizations conduct business and manage marketing, and the data scientist is at the center of that transformation.